-- "(a) A quota of votes per seat shall be determined by dividing the total number of votes cast nationally by the number of seats in the National Assembly, plus one, and the result plus one, disregarding fractions, shall be the quota of votes per seat.". - 6.
-The amendment of item 7(3) by replacing paragraph (b) with the following paragraph: - "(b) An amended quota of votes per seat shall be determined by dividing the total number of votes cast nationally, minus the number of votes cast nationally in favour of the party referred to in paragraph (a), by the number of seats in the Assembly, plus one, minus the number of seats finally allocated to the said party in terms of paragraph (a).". - 7.
-The replacement of item 10 with the following item: - "10.
-The number of seats in each provincial legislature shall be as determined in terms of section 105 of the new Constitution.". - 8.
-The replacement of item 11 with the following item: - "11.
-Parties registered in terms of national legislation and contesting an election of a provincial legislature, shall nominate candidates for election to such provincial legislature on provincial lists prepared in accordance with this Schedule and national legislation.". - 9.
-The replacement of item 16 with the following item: - "16.
-Designation of representatives - (1) After the counting of votes has been concluded, the number of representatives of each party has been determined and the election result has been declared in terms of section 190 of the new Constitution, the Commission shall, within two days after such declaration, designate from each list of candidates, published in terms of national legislation, the representatives of each party in the legislature. - (2) Following the designation in terms of subitem (1), if a candidate's name appears on more than one list for the National Assembly or on lists for both the National Assembly and a provincial legislature (if an election of the Assembly and a provincial legislature is held at the same time), and such candidate is due for designation as a representative in more than one case, the party which submitted such lists shall, within two days after the said declaration, indicate to the Commission from which list such candidate will be designated or in which legislature the candidate will serve, as the case may be, in which event the candidate's name shall be deleted from the other lists. - (3) The Commission shall forthwith publish the list of names of representatives in the legislature or legislatures.". - 10.
-The amendment of item 18 by replacing paragraph (b) with the following paragraph: - (b) a representative is appointed as a permanent delegate to the National Council of Provinces;". - 11.
-The replacement of item 19 with the following item: - "19.
-Lists of candidates of a party referred to in item 16(1) may be supplemented on one occasion only at any time during the first 12 months following the date on which the designation of representatives in terms of item 16 has been concluded, in order to fill casual vacancies: Provided that any such supplementation shall be made at the end of the list.". - 12.
-The replacement of item 23 with the following item:- - "23.
-Vacancies - (1) In the event of a vacancy in a legislature to which this Schedule applies, the party which nominated the vacating member shall fill the vacancy by nominating a person - - (a) whose name appears on the list of candidates from which the vacating member was originally nominated; and
+"(a) A quota of votes per seat shall be determined by dividing the total number of votes cast nationally by the number of seats in the National Assembly, plus one, and the result plus one, disregarding fractions, shall be the quota of votes per seat.".

+6. The amendment of item 7(3) by replacing paragraph (b) with the following paragraph:

+"(b) An amended quota of votes per seat shall be determined by dividing the total number of votes cast nationally, minus the number of votes cast nationally in favour of the party referred to in paragraph (a), by the number of seats in the Assembly, plus one, minus the number of seats finally allocated to the said party in terms of paragraph (a).".

+"10.
+The number of seats in each provincial legislature shall be as determined in terms of section 105 of the new Constitution.".

+"11.
+Parties registered in terms of national legislation and contesting an election of a provincial legislature, shall nominate candidates for election to such provincial legislature on provincial lists prepared in accordance with this Schedule and national legislation.".

+"16.
+Designation of representatives

+- (1) After the counting of votes has been concluded, the number of representatives of each party has been determined and the election result has been declared in terms of section 190 of the new Constitution, the Commission shall, within two days after such declaration, designate from each list of candidates, published in terms of national legislation, the representatives of each party in the legislature. - (2) Following the designation in terms of subitem (1), if a candidate's name appears on more than one list for the National Assembly or on lists for both the National Assembly and a provincial legislature (if an election of the Assembly and a provincial legislature is held at the same time), and such candidate is due for designation as a representative in more than one case, the party which submitted such lists shall, within two days after the said declaration, indicate to the Commission from which list such candidate will be designated or in which legislature the candidate will serve, as the case may be, in which event the candidate's name shall be deleted from the other lists. - (3) The Commission shall forthwith publish the list of names of representatives in the legislature or legislatures.". - 10.
+The amendment of item 18 by replacing paragraph (b) with the following paragraph:

+"(b) a representative is appointed as a permanent delegate to the National Council of Provinces;".

+"19.
+Lists of candidates of a party referred to in item 16(1) may be supplemented on one occasion only at any time during the first 12 months following the date on which the designation of representatives in terms of item 16 has been concluded, in order to fill casual vacancies: Provided that any such supplementation shall be made at the end of the list.".

+12. The replacement of item 23 with the following item:-